maurolepore/ejemplos_fes/03_A_Review_of_the_Predictive_Modeling_Process/masterclass-presentation.md

 ## Coefficient of determination (R^2): Con

-  - can show very optimistic results when the outcome has large variance.
+  - can show very optimistic results when the y has large variance.

-  - a handful of far predictions can artificially increase R^2.
+  - a handful of far predicted can artificially increase R^2.

   - Measures correlation not accuracy.
 (Main problem.)

 ## R^2 Measures correlation not accuracy

-> a model could produce pridictions values that have a strong linear
+> a model could produce predicted values that have a strong linear
-> relationship with the observations values but the pridictions values
+> relationship with the actual values but the predicted values do not
-> do not conform to the 45-degree line of agreement.
+> conform to the 45-degree line of agreement.

 ## R^2 Measures correlation not accuracy

-> E.g. when a model under-predicts at one extreme of the outcome and
+> E.g. when a model under-predicts at one extreme of the y and
-> overpredicts at the other extreme of the outcome.
+> overpredicts at the other extreme of the y.

 ## R^2 problem: book example

+(I don’t get it)

 <img src=http://i.imgur.com/lMFSHw2.png width=760>

+# Appendix

 ## R^2 problem: my example